stud0709/OneMoreSecret/README.md

 Once the password has been decrypted, you can auto-type it back to your PC.
 For this to work, OneMoreSecret acts as a bluetooth keyboard.
 See [auto-type](./autotype.md) help page in the app for more details.

-## Roadmap and Bugs
+## Roadmap and Feedback
 For feature requests and bug report, please open a [GitHub Issue](https://github.com/stud0709/OneMoreSecret/issues).

-You can also send me a feedback mail from the app menu.
+You can also send me an e-mail from the app *Feedback* menu or use our [Discord channel](https://discord.gg/eBH6U6XqMC).

 ## Credits
 Images: